-Are you a resident planning to renovate your kitchen?
-If you are only replacing cabinets or replacing appliances without relocating any pipes or dry wall, there are no permits needed and you can begin right away.
+Are you planning to renovate your kitchen?
+If you’re only replacing cabinets or replacing appliances (not fueled by gas or oil) without relocating any pipes or dry wall, there are no permits needed and you can begin right away.

-If you are replacing drywall, relocating sinks, adding any new circuits, fixtures, switches, receptacles or relocating gas appliances, the following permits are needed:
+If you’re replacing drywall, relocating sinks, adding any new circuits, fixtures, switches, receptacles or relocating gas appliances, the following permits are needed:

 Construction Document Requirements